 Once we have a clear 10% message and we know what we want to be memorable for, then, hand-in-hand with this principle, goes the element of distinction.
 This is also mandatory because it is possible that you have a clear 10% message and so do a few other people, and the messages are too alike.
 In this case, viewers or listeners will not remember who said what, just like I didn’t in my previous job.
 So analyze your message and find places where you can play off the familiar, where you can deviate from patterns that your audiences have learned to expect.

-For example, I was browsing through a web site the other day and a few things caught my attention—things that I typically don’t even focus on.
+For example, I was browsing through a web site the other day and a few things caught my attention-things that I typically don’t even focus on.
 Notice in the screen shots below how they are messing with our expectations.
 Typically, we process the concept of change from left to right (like the past is normally represented to the left and what happens in the future is to the right).
 When they mention the sales, they mention first the current price and then the older price.
 That made me do a double-take, therefore extra attention.
 Typically, when you’re asked to type an email, you’re provided with a box.
 This site simply has a line, almost symbolizing the act of “signing above the line.”
 And typically, when you click on something that is enlarged in another window, the close button looks like an X. On this site, it looked like an eye that’s shut.
 Cute and deviant from a pattern I’ve learned to expect.
-If you’re soon to build a new site for yourself, you’ll be wanting to adopt tactics such as these to get your products or page more attention than the average person normally gives, you might also want to compare different domain providers, considering site reliability is directly linked to user experience also.
+If you’re soon to build a new site for yourself these novel design ideas might be something you want to discuss with your website builder.
+Especially if you want to adopt tactics similar to these to get your products or page more attention than the average person normally gives, you might also want to compare different domain providers, considering site reliability is directly linked to user experience also.

 Reflecting on our own content, if we want to become memorable, it’s beneficial to keep thinking how we can twist the familiar just enough to get the extra attention without being annoying.